 Are you pursuing a heart’s desire?
 I’d love for you to share in the comment section below.

-The Freedom to EAT was named finalist by the International Book Awards in the category of Health: Women’s Health!
+It’s an honor to announce that The Freedom to EAT was named finalist by the International Book Awards in the category of Health: Women’s Health!